amerriman/blog/_posts/2015-11-06-finding-resources.md

 ---
 layout: post
-title: "Women in Tech"
+title: "Finding Resources"
-excerpt: "Movie Review- 'Debugging The Gender Gap'"
+excerpt: "How do you find a good learning resource?"
 tags: [movies, tech, women]
 comments:
 ---